arifnazrul/SoftwareEngineering-Dependability/README.md

 # SoftwareEngineering-Dependability
-Solutions of Exercises from Chair of Software Engineering: Dependability
+Solutions of Courses from Chair of Software Engineering: Dependability